-Alcohol use is common in Australian women with surveys suggesting that around 90% of 18-45 year olds have had a drink in the last year and that around 39% of these are unaware of the health implications of drinking on the developing fetus.
+Alcohol use is common in Australian women, with surveys suggesting that around 90% of 18-45-year-olds have had a drink in the last year and that around 39% of these are unaware of the health implications of drinking on the developing fetus.
 Fetal Alcohol Syndrome is a leading cause of preventable intellectual disability.
-An Australian diagnostic guide has recently been developed by the Telethon Kids Institute to help clinicians make the diagnosis of Fetal Alcohol Syndrome Disorders.
-In this post we cover some of the basics of Fetal Alcohol Syndrome and provide some resources for those who want to learn more.
+The Telethon Kids Institute has recently developed an Australian diagnostic guide to help clinicians make the diagnosis of Fetal Alcohol Syndrome Disorders.
+In this post, we cover some of the basics of Fetal Alcohol Syndrome and provide resources for those wanting to learn more.

-The harms of alcohol, that most prevalent of recreational drugs, have been known since records began though the true risks to pregnant mothers was probably downplayed in the earlier parts of the 20th century following the repeal of the Volstead act and the end of Prohibition.
+The harms of alcohol, the most prevalent of recreational drugs, have been known since records began, though the true risks to pregnant mothers were probably downplayed in the earlier parts of the 20th century following the repeal of the Volstead Act and the end of Prohibition.

 “Betsy Martin, widow, one child, and one eye.
 Goes out charring and washing, by the day; never had more than one eye, but knows her mother drank bottled stout, and shouldn’t wonder if that caused it (immense cheering).
 Thinks it not impossible that if she had always abstained from spirits she might have had two eyes by this time.

 Whilst social commentators, such as Dickens, may have recognised that maternal alcohol intake has an impact on their children, it wasn’t until 1968 when a Frenchman first described the adverse effects of maternal alcohol intake on offspring.
 The term Fetal Alcohol Syndrome Disorder (FASD) was coined by two dysmorphologists, Jones and Smith, five years later.
 As with a lot of medicine, the syndrome was based on small numbers, in this case, eight case reports of…